kammitama5/kammitama5.github.io/_posts/2017-8-16-Wednesday-August-16th.md

   Also, randomly, it was available in C sharp, Java, and Python, and by the time I passed the kata, it was only available to be solved in Java and C sharp :)
+  Even stranger is that it says I solved it in Java.
+  This is not Java...

 ```
 def round_to_2_decimal_places(n):